MeganMFisher/fullstack-react-auth0/README.md

 5. Now we need to give each user an available balance.
 Create an h4 tag.
 If there is a user on state return $ plus Math.floor((Math.random() + 1) * 100) plus '.00 else return null.

+        - The Math.floor() function returns the largest integer less than or equal to a given number.
+Rounds it for us.

+        - The Math.random() function returns a random number in the range (0 - 1) but not including 1.

+        - We will add 1 to it to make it a random number over 1.

+        - Then times it by 100 or 100000 if you want more fake money :)

         ```
         <h4>Available balance: { this.props.user ? '$' + Math.floor((Math.random() + 1) * 100) + '.00' : null } </h4>